Your September Horoscope Is Here & It's Time To Reflect, Rest & Restore

 Virgo season is prime time for taking a look at your current collaborators and making sure there’s a reciprocal exchange of energy.
 Financial and business investments would also benefit from being thoroughly reviewed this month — use the Virgo new moon on the 2nd, followed by Mars’ entrance into Cancer on the 4th, to get those affairs in order so that you can enter the last few months of 2024 feeling on top of your game.
 Just make sure to pace yourself in the process and not say yes to too many responsibilities at once, particularly around the Pisces lunar eclipse on the 17th.
 Simplicity is key.

-Libra season starts on the 22nd and the sun in Libra harmonizes well with your airy Aquarius nature.
-With Pluto now out of your sign and back into Capricorn until November 19, you’ll be focused on your healing journey.
+Libra season starts on the 22nd and the sun in Libra harmonises well with your airy Aquarius nature.
+With Pluto now out of your sign and back into Capricorn until 19th November, you’ll be focused on your healing journey.
 This month is an ideal time to go back to therapy or begin it if you haven’t yet done so.
 There’s a lot of wounds from your past that you’d benefit from tending to and not suppressing.
 Facing the truth will set you free.

 Pisces Sun & Rising:

-The Virgo new moon strikes on September 2, bringing attention to your sector of partnerships and marriage and encouraging you to set intentions that can bring great evolution to this part of your life over the next six months.
+The Virgo new moon strikes on 2nd September, bringing attention to your sector of partnerships and marriage and encouraging you to set intentions that can bring great evolution to this part of your life over the next six months.
 Think back to where you were six months ago, during the Virgo full moon during Pisces season.
 Since this new moon’s taking place one day after Pluto has re-entered Capricorn, many of your intentions are likely to do with unfinished business.
-This is your sign to give things another shot — Pluto’s final transit through Capricorn from September 1 to November 19 can work out in your favor because it can help you see blind spots that you had previously missed.
+This is your sign to give things another shot — Pluto’s final transit through Capricorn from 1st September to 19th November can work out in your favour because it can help you see blind spots that you had previously missed.
 Take the step-by-step approach to success.

 By the time Libra season starts on the 22nd, you’ll shift your focus to collaborative ventures and you’ll be in the mood to combine your resources with those who believe in your long-term vision and want to help you secure the bag.
 You have the green light to shoot your shot and soar.